Embodied Counseling logo

 We live in a culture where it’s near impossible to exist without being impacted by critical stories about our bodies or food, and no one comes out of diet culture unscathed.

-My practice is rooted in body liberation, meaning I believe all bodies are deeply worthy of acceptance, compassion, and care and understand that many people considering therapy may be carrying the baggage of living in a world where it isn’t safe to accept yourself.
+My practice is rooted in body liberation, meaning I believe all bodies are deeply worthy of acceptance, compassion, and care, and I understand that many people considering therapy may be carrying the baggage of living in a world where it isn’t safe to accept yourself.

 I work from a Health at Every Size (HAES) framework and appreciate the rich diversity that exists amongst different body shapes and sizes.
 I believe effective treatment for eating disorders and body image issues involves nuanced conversation about navigating a medical system and a culture preoccupied with weight and size.